ESG strategy: Improve ESG Ratings and Drive Positive Change with Perception Tracking

 “In our work with multinational companies around the world, we have seen ESG becoming the key reputational battleground - to secure customer loyalty, talent attraction, and advocacy from opinion leaders.
 Those who do it well and do it differently, win.”

 In today’s business landscape, strategic ESG considerations are crucial for companies.
-This is because sustainability and ethical practices are becoming increasingly important to investors and stakeholders.
+This is because sustainability and ethical practices — guided by ESG principles — are becoming increasingly important to investors and stakeholders.

-Companies must integrate ESG into their strategies to thrive in this environment, keep themselves updated with the latest developments, and evaluate their impact on the public and investors.
+Companies must integrate ESG into their strategies to thrive in this environment, align their efforts with ESG criteria, keep themselves updated with the latest developments, and evaluate their impact on the public and investors using reliable ESG data.

 Failure to prioritize ESG can have serious consequences, including damage to the company’s reputation and risk profile, leading to financial failures and a loss of trust.